misiektoja/spotify_monitor/README.md

 # spotify_monitor

-spotify_monitor is a tool that allows for real-time monitoring of Spotify friends' music activity.
+spotify_monitor is a tool for real-time monitoring of Spotify friends' music activity.

-NOTE: If you're interested in tracking changes to Spotify users' profiles, take a look at another tool I've developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).
+NOTE: If you're interested in tracking changes to Spotify users' profiles including their playlists, take a look at another tool I've developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).

 ## Features